Wine color or the glass shape can change your wine appreciation. What about music choice at a wine event?

 The wine professionals were asked to assess each wine on several criteria:

 Interestingly, the sour music made the sour wine more likable to participants.
-Personally this sour music made by teeth grinding and I doubt it would make me appreciate more a sour wine like a Muscadet.
+Personally this sour music made my teeth grind and I doubt it would make me appreciate more a sour wine like a Muscadet.
 Well, I should try.

-The researchers have conducted another study to look specifically how music can impact taste perceptions.
+The researchers have conducted another study to look specifically at how music can impact taste perceptions.

-This time the British researchers partnered with an Argentinian team and used their sensory facility to conduct that particular experiment.
+This time the British researchers partnered with an Argentinian team and used their sensory facility to conduct thi particular experiment.

 The hypothesis this time is that the perceived taste intensity of the wine changes as the music changes.